Thermodynamic and transport properties of hot asymmetric nuclear matter within a chiral SU(3) model: Abstract

 \section{Abstract}

 We investigate the thermodynamic and transport properties in hot nuclear matter accounting for the medium modifications of the nucleons within a chiral SU(3) model including effects from isospin asymmetry.
 Using the relaxation time approximation, the transport coefficients of the shear viscosity and thermal conductivity are studied.
 The shear viscosity, $\eta$, calculated within the chiral SU(3) model is observed to be smaller than the values calculated for free nucleon gas, whereas the thermal conductivity $\kappa$ is appreciably larger as compared to the free nucleon gas.
-The shear viscosity coefficient to entropy density ratio, $\eta/s$, drops with increasing baryon density which becomes more pronounced at higher temperatures in the chiral SU(3) model as compared to the case of a free nucleon gas.
-The effect due to isospin asymmetry on the coefficient of shear viscosity turns out to be marginal.
-However, in the chiral SU(3) model, in presence of isospin asymmetry, the coefficient of thermal conductivity has an appreciably higher value as compared to the one for symmetric nuclear matter.
-The present study of the thermodynamic as well as transport properties in hot nuclear matter is of relevance for relativistic heavy-ion collisions with different initial isospin asymmetry, in particular for the compressed baryonic matter (CBM) experiment at the FAIR facility at GSI.
+The presence of isospin asymmetry in the medium leads to higher values of both the coefficients of shear viscosity ($\eta$) and thermal conductivity ($\kappa$), however, the effect is observed to be marginal for $\eta$.
+In the chiral SU(3) model, the effect of isospin asymmetry is observed to be larger for higher values of temperature.
+For T=150 MeV, there is observed to be a drop in the value of $\kappa$ as density is increased, contrary to the increase observed for the lower values of temperature, T=50 and 100 MeV.
+The shear viscosity coefficient to entropy density ratio $\eta/s$ drops with increasing baryon density that becomes more pronounced at higher temperatures in the chiral SU(3) model as compared to the case of a free nucleon gas.
+The present study of the thermodynamic as well as transport properties in hot nuclear matter is of relevance for relativistic heavy-ion collisions with different initial isospin asymmetry, in particular for the compressed baryonic matter experiment at the FAIR facility at GSI.